IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 A `PUT` that is issued to a bucket with the necessary query parameter creates or replaces an access control list (ACL) for that bucket.
 Access control lists allow for granting different sets of permissions to different storage accounts by using the account's ID, or by using a pre-made ACL.

 Credentials are generated for each storage account, not for individual users.
-As such, ACLs do not have the ability to restrict or grant access to a given user, only to a storage account.
+As such, ACLs can't restrict or grant access to a specific user, only to a storage account.
 However, `public-read-write` allows any other {{site.data.keyword.cos_notm}} account to access the resource, as well as the general public.
 {:tip}

 ACLs can use pre-made permissions sets (or `canned ACLs`) or be customized in the body of the request.
 Pre-made ACLs are specified using the `x-amz-acl` header and custom ACLs are specified using XML in the request payload.
 Only one method (header or payload) can be used in a single request.

-This operation does not make use of additional operation specific query parameters.
+This operation doesn't use extra operation-specific query parameters.

 ACL grantees must be other {{site.data.keyword.cos_notm}} instances, and their UUID can be found along with credentials in the web portal.